hagsteel/django-jsx/README.md

     ]

 ## Usage

-*Note* ES6 templates needs to be transpiled as babel-node is not for production use.
+*Note* ES6 templates needs to be "transpiled" as babel-node is not for production use.

+### Using as part of a Django template

 In a template:

     {% load jsx %}
     ...
     {% include_jsx 'foo.js' bar='hello' baz='world' %}

+### Pure React components as templates

 ## Additional info